 This conference was made possible through the generous support of the Manoogian Simone Foundation and the Alex and Marie Manoogian Foundation.

-On June 9, 2017, in an effort to elevate academic research into congressional oversight issues, the Levin Center at Wayne Law held a Scholars Roundtable on Congressional Oversight, the first such gathering in U.S. academic circles.
+On June 9, 2017, in an effort to elevate academic research into congressional oversight issues, the Levin Center for Oversight and Democracy held a Scholars Roundtable on Congressional Oversight, the first such gathering in U.S. academic circles.
 The event took place at Wayne State University Law School in Detroit.
 Roundtable participants included professors and other scholars who had conducted research into issues related to congressional oversight, including its legal, political, and historical basis, effectiveness, and role in the constitutional system of checks and balances.
 They spanned a range of academic disciplines including law, political science, political theory, and history.

 Former U.S. Sen. Carl Levin welcomed the roundtable participants.
 During the proceedings, participants were invited to describe their areas of research, interact with other scholars in the field, and contribute to development of a national research agenda to advance congressional oversight scholarship.